alonrot/EntropySearchCpp/README.md

 ```bash
 which python
 ```
-has to spit out a path like the following:
+should show a path like the following:
 ```bash
 <path/to/anadonda>/envs/entropy_search/bin/python
 ```
-If it doesn't, open a new terminal.
+If it doesn't, open a new terminal and run again `conda activate entropy_search`

-2. Install catking tools following [these instructions](https://catkin-tools.readthedocs.io/en/latest/installing.html).
+2. Install catking tools as follows (cf. [original instructions](https://catkin-tools.readthedocs.io/en/latest/installing.html))
 ```bash
 sudo pip install catkin_tools
 pip install --upgrade empy
 ```

-3. Install catkin from [source](https://github.com/ros/catkin).
-To this end, download the source code wherever suits you best.
+3. Install the `catkin` package from [source](https://github.com/ros/catkin).
+To this end, download the source code wherever suits you best and install it.
 ```bash
 cd <path/that/suits/me/best>
 git clone git@github.com:ros/catkin.git